Particular/docs.particular.net/samples/sql-persistence/simple/sample.md

  - nservicebus/sagas
 ---

-This sample shows a Client + Server scenario.
+This sample shows a client/server scenario.

 WARNING: By default all endpoints are started when the solution is run, which means that the sample requires all databases (i.e. SQL Server, MySQL, Oracle, PostreSQL) to be configured to run correctly.
-In order to run the sample with just one database, disable unnecessary endpoints.
+In order to run the sample with just one database, disable the relevant endpoints.

 include: sqlpersistence-prereqs